mcc-us/ea/_questions/q-40questions-filing-status.md

 Camilla and Ryan are married.
 Ryan leaves Camilla on March 5, 2023, and moves out.
 Camilla pays all of the expenses relating to their 5-year-old son, who lives with her all year.
 Ryan refuses to file jointly with Camilla but also refuses to file for divorce or legal separation.
 What filing status is available to Camilla?

-A. She can choose to file Head of Household or Married Filing Separately. correct
+A. She can choose to file Head of Household or Married Filing Separately.
 B. She can choose to file Married Filing Jointly or Head of household.
 C. She can choose Married Filing Jointly or Single.
 D. She can choose Single or Married Filing Separately.